All Episodes

 And then she goes on to say my beliefs weren't the same as theirs.

-I would look at my beautiful little boy and know that I didn't belong here, and neither did he.
+In my quiet moments, in between bombing, starvation, cold, and fear, I would look at my beautiful little boy and know that I didn't belong here and neither did he.

 I do now.

-To say that I regret my past words, uh, any pain that I caused my family, any concerns I would cause my country would be hard for me to really express properly.
+To say that I regret my past words, any pain that I caused my family, any concerns I would cause my country would be hard for me to really express properly.

 Well, a little side note to all of this, because thankfully we have a strong attorney because she wants to come back to the United States.